 Through creativity and tenacity, HSSM staff, volunteers and supporters achieved this amazing goal and NO healthy, adoptable pet lost his or her life needlessly during 2012!

 Hope for a Better Tomorrow

 Now HSSM is at a true crossroads.
 We have reached a point in our community where we can become a shelter that no longer euthanizes healthy and treatable pets.
-In January of 2012, HSSM’s Board of Directors adopted an initiative, entitled Countdown to Zero, that commits HSSM to this idea by 2015.
+In January of 2012, HSSM’s Board of Directors adopted an initiative, entitled Countdown to Zero, that commits HSSM to this idea.